 It is the river that made Owen Sound possible.

-A nearly impenetrable mass of cedars, hemlock and balsam, met Surveyor Charles Ranking when he arrived to establish a new Georgian Bay community.
+A nearly impenetrable mass of cedars, hemlock and balsam, met Surveyor Charles Rankin when he arrived to establish a new Georgian Bay community.
 When he came to prepare for the arrival of settlers, Land Agent John Telfer found a horn on the stump of a tree along the eastern bank of the river.
 Giving it a blast, he waited.
 Eventually, Rankin strode from the bush, and the two men shook hands.
 Owen Sound began with a horn and a handshake.

 A tiny community sprang up on the east bank.
 Government House occupied the very spot Rankin and Telfer met—today, it is the location of City Hall.
 The first street slashed out of the bush ran north, parallel to the Sydenham.
 Poulette Street became Owen Sound’s main street, the heart of commerce in the growing community.